leoyin1127/ReassurED/README.md

 ---

-**Happy coding!** If you have any questions about the project, feel free to reach out in the Issues section or contact us via email.
+**Thank you for your interest in ReassurED!** If you have any questions about the project, feel free to reach out in the Issues section or contact us via email.